keita-sa/go-movies-crud/README.md

 Navigate to `http://localhost:8000/movies` in your web browser.
 Enter an {id} number after `8000/movies/`, the application will display the movie's information including id, isbn, title and director in dictionary format.

 ## Application Structure
-- `main.go`: The main file that contains Flask application and LSTM model implementation.
+- `main.go`: The main file that contains the CRUD application's implementation.
-- `go.mod/`: Directory containing HTML templates for the web interface.
+- `go.mod`: File contains all packages of a dependency which is required by the module.
 - `go.sum`: File contains cryptographic hashes of the module.